 MUSSEL AQUACULTURE: My current research is focused on the impact of diel pH variability on the early development of an economically important mussel.
 For this project, I constructed an ocean acidification mesocosm where diel pH cycles are controlled.
-Part of this project included methods development for Durafet pH sensors for laboratory use (Kapsenberg et al., in press).
+Part of this project included methods development for Durafet pH sensors for laboratory use (Kapsenberg et al. 2017, Frontiers in Marine Science).
 Stay tuned for results or follow the project's facebook page

 SEA URCHIN FERTILIZATION: On the west coast of the United States, strength and frequency of upwelling events influences local pH regimes, whereby some sites experience less pH variability compared to others.
 In a recent paper, we found that urchins from sites with frequent low pH exposures also exhibited a wider pH tolerance than those from sites of more stable pH (Kapsenberg et al. 2017, Ecology & Evolution).

 GLOBAL CHANGE: Time-series are critical for documenting ocean change.
 Our research from the Mediterranean Sea reveals an ocean acidification rate of -0.0028 units pHT in addition to warming and increases in total alkalinity (Kapsenberg et al. 2017, Ocean Science).
 These trends occur on top of strong seasonal changes.